SemanticAccessAndRetrieval/LODsyndesis/README.md

 The datasets for creating the LODsyndesis indexes can be found in <a href="https://datahub.io/dataset/connectivity-of-lod-datasets">datahub </a>, where one can download all the URIs and the sameAs relationships of 302 LOD Datasets (<a href="https://old.datahub.io/dataset/connectivity-of-lod-datasets/resource/8baffae2-46ab-4639-b2d0-d836f12df873">URIs of datasets</a>) and all the Literals of 302 Datasets (<a href="https://old.datahub.io/dataset/connectivity-of-lod-datasets/resource/7a98fad6-e101-4530-a578-065fd8138468">Literals of datasets</a>).

 <h2>How to Create the Indexes</h2>
 First, one should upload the datasets in a specific folder (e.g., in HDFS).
 Below, we describe the commands that one should use for create the indexes and a specific example.
-For the examples below, we suppose that we have uploaded the URIs of the datasets in a folder called URIs/ and the literals in a folder called Literals/.

 <h3> Create the Prefix Indexes</h3>
 <b> Command for creating the Prefix and the SameAsPrefixIndex:</b>